pggood/Arduino_AIS/README.md

 - clock on radio to pin d13

-When buying the si446x module make sure it has a 30mhz crystal rather than 26mhz and that it has connectors for all the GPIO Pins you will have better success with the ones that don't have an antenna switch. you can directly connect on a 3.3v Arduino or use 1k limiting resistors D4 D8 D11 , D13
+When buying the si446x module make sure it has a 30mhz crystal rather than 26mhz and that it has connectors for all the GPIO Pins you will have better success with the ones that don't have an antenna switch. you can directly connect on a 3.3v Arduino or use 1k limiting resistors D4, D8, D11, D13 on a 5volt version to limit the current